Create a distributed collaboration

 Note:

-• Allow two-way sharing of feature service edits to eligible participants—If Copies is selected, the owner and recipient of a feature layer can make and share edits between them.
+• Allow two-way sharing of feature service edits to eligible participants—If you choose the Copies option, the owner and recipient of a feature layer can make and share edits between them.
 Once enabled on a workspace, this option cannot be disabled.
 To be eligible for the two-way sharing of edits, all ArcGIS Enterprise collaboration participants must be using a version of Enterprise that is 10.9 or later, with the collaboration workspace also having been created at version of 10.9 or later, and guests must have Send and Receive access to the collaboration workspace.
 Eligible feature services must be configured to use the ArcGIS Pro service runtime and support replica tracking and bidirectional sync.

 9. Click Save or Save and Invite to create the collaboration.